duckduckgo/duckduckgo-documentation/duckduckhack/fathead/fathead_overview.md

 share/fathead_name/output.txt

 # This is an optional pointer to a URL in the cloud somewhere,
-# which contains a zip of the data files to process.
+# which contains the data to process.
 share/fathead_name/data.url
 ```